History of Suresnes: Urbanization of the plateaus and new housing estates

 In July 1920, architect Maurice Payret-Dortail was commissioned to build a school on a 12,000 m² plot of land between Rue Voltaire, Chemin des Cherchevets, and Rue de la Liberté, at a cost of around 15 million francs, financed largely by the State and the département.
 The school complex includes a nursery school, girls' and boys' elementary school, an upper elementary school for boys to prepare for the secretarial, industrial, and administrative professions, and a practical school of commerce and industry to train employees and skilled workers.
-The school was inaugurated on October 1, 1927, and named after its architect Maurice Payret-Dortail, Czechoslovak President Edvard Beneš in 1939, and physicist Paul Langevin in 1948.
-Until 1933, the school also offered a pre-apprenticeship course for girls, to prepare them for the fashion and sewing trades.
-The establishment also includes a swimming pool with shower baths (the walls of which are covered in gilded ceramics, with a statue of a woman dominating the pool), a gymnasium that doubles as a party hall and cinema, a doctor's surgery, a physics amphitheater, a chemistry laboratory, a wood and ironworking workshop, a large refectory with kitchens and an outdoor sports track.
+The school was inaugurated on October 1, 1927, and was named after its architect, Maurice Payret-Dortail; Czechoslovak President Edvard Beneš in 1939; and physicist Paul Langevin in 1948.
+Until 1933, the school also offered a pre-apprenticeship course for girls to prepare them for the fashion and sewing trades.
+The establishment also includes a swimming pool with shower baths (the walls of which are covered in gilded ceramics, with a statue of a woman dominating the pool).
+This gymnasium doubles as a party hall and cinema, a doctor's surgery, a physics amphitheater, a chemistry laboratory, a wood and ironworking workshop, a large refectory with kitchens, and an outdoor sports track.

-Some houses in the “English Village.”
+Some houses in the "English Village".

-The school is very modern, with an emphasis on air and light, based on the Anglo-Saxon campus model, respecting the slopes of the site.
+The school is very modern, with an emphasis on air and light, based on the Anglo-Saxon campus model, and respecting the site's slopes.
 Recent techniques are used (seamless parquet flooring, ceramics, automatic ventilation, diffused light, etc.).
-Brick and enamel dominate the materials used.
+Brick and enamel are the dominant materials.
 Several plaques are engraved on the façade, including the motto of Suresnes and the ideology of this educational project: “This school group, where the love of France, Humanity, and the Homeland is taught, was built in 1927.”
 Pupils range in age from 2 to 18.
 However, the school quickly outgrew its capacity: in its first year, it took in 22 classes instead of the planned 17.
-125 Suresnois were expected to study there, but in the end, there were 600.
-As time went on, the number of Putéoliens dropped.
+125 Suresnois were expected to study there, but in the end, 600 did.
+Over time, the number of Putéoliens declined.
 In addition, the school had no upper elementary school for girls.
 So, 350 meters from the school, the commune built a school on two properties purchased from private owners in 1920 and 1931.
 The upper elementary school was later enlarged by the architect Demay, who added commercial teaching.
 Like the Payret-Dortail school, this one took hygiene into account and made the most of the gardens of the former houses.
 It later became a high school for girls and is now the Collège Émile-Zola.
 The municipality also took the opportunity to rehabilitate the surrounding roads to improve traffic flow.

 Modern house on Avenue de la Criolla, not far from which an explanatory panel tells the story.